maxwell60701/StableDiffusion.AI/README.md

 # Stable Diffusion AI
-  * This is an unOfficial library just for developers to get stable diffusion ai easily,targetFramework is net 8
+  * This is an unOfficial library just for developers to get stable diffusion ai easily,net standard 2.0

     used as shown below
   ```